 Roberts County, County in northeastern South Dakota, United States

-The county was established in 1883 during the early settlement period of the northern plains region.
-Its name traces back to a figure from that era, though historical records remain unclear about whether it honors S.G.
+The county was established in 1883, during the early settlement of the northern plains.
+Its name likely refers to a figure from that period, though it is unclear whether it honors S.G.
 Roberts from Fargo or a French fur trader named Solomon Robar.

 The community of curious travelers